Pythm/ad-ElectricalManagement/README.md

 Set a main vacation switch with `away_state` to lower temperature when away.
 This can be configured/overridden individually per climate/switch entity if you are controlling apartments, etc.

-Get notifications about charge time to your mobile phones with `notify_receiver`.
+Get notifications about charge time to your devices with `notify_receiver`.
+It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and window is closed.

 ```yaml
   max_kwh_goal: 5 # 5 is default.